Dealing with a defiant 3 year old is never easy. Take a look at 5 unusual ways to discipline without yelling, and with respect instead.

 He will behave according to what you expect from him, but whether those expectations are set high or low is up to you.
 Already believing he’s a “troublemaker” or different from your other kids sets a strong message to both of you.

-Instead, you’ll see him as the rambunctious boy who sees joy in little things, or who makes friends easily at the park.
-He’s the boy with a wild imagination and amazing problem-solving skills, and treats others with respect.
+Instead, you’ll see him as the rambunctious boy who sees joy in the little things or who makes friends easily at the park.
+He’s the one with a wild imagination and amazing problem-solving skills and treats others with respect.

-These words and the way you think affects your confidence and belief in yourself.
-From time to time, you will feel stressed and angry, and you may crumble when faced with a challenge.
-But change your internal dialogue, and you’ll also change how you respond to your defiant 3 year old.
+These words and the way you think affect your confidence and belief in yourself.
+From time to time, you will feel stressed and angry and you may crumble when faced with a challenge.
+But change your internal dialogue, and you’ll also change how you respond to your child.

 3. Change how you start your day